yuvaldrori/documentation/_posts/docker/deployments/2015-08-31-google-cloud.md

 For authenticating with the Google Cloud Platform we're going to create a *Service account*.

-Go to the [GCP console](https://console.developers.google.com), select your project and go to ***APIs & auth -> Credentials***
+Go to the [GCP console](https://console.developers.google.com), select your project and go to *APIs & auth* &rarr; *Credentials*

 ![Google Cloud Platform Credentials View](/assets/img/content/google-cloud-deployment/credentials-link.png)

-Now click ***Add credentials*** and add a Service account.
+Now click *Add credentials* and add a Service account.
 Select the JSON download option when asked on the next page.
 You will download a json file that contains credentials for authentication later.
 This configuration file and other parameters need to be put into an encrypted environment file that can be used as part of the build.

 ## Setting up the environment